pourmalek/covir2/README.md

 #### DELP 20210723, **_IHME 20210723_**, IMPE 20210709, LANL 20210718, SRIV 20210723

 ### IHME estimates for Iran in update 20210723 and in update 20210715 are identical, with numerical value difference of zero.
-See https://github.com/pourmalek/covir2/blob/main/20210723/README.md
+See uptake [`20210723`](https://github.com/pourmalek/covir2/tree/main/20210723)

 ****